jonathanhogg/flitter/docs/language.md

 values in an imported function they must be passed in as arguments.
 However, called functions *do* have access to the current [state](#state).

-If a function in a module is called from the main program, and this function makes use of any file built-ins – such as `read()` – then these will load files relative to the *module* file.
+During execution of an imported module, any calls to [file built-ins](builtins.md#file-functions) – such as `read()` – will resolve filenames relative to the path of the module.
+However, if a function in a module is called from the main program, and that function calls any file built-ins, then these will resolve filenames relative to the path of the main program, not the module.

 Modules may import from other modules, provided that a cycle is not created: if a module attempts to import a module further up the current import chain, then